 The Alpine Planning Unit will coordinate submission of the planning permit request to the Minister for Planning, and will advise the applicant of the outcome.

 We encourage applicants to book a pre-application meeting with the Alpine Planning Unit to enable the early identification of potential problems and a smoother approval process.
-The approval process involves mandatory referral authorities such as the Department of Environment, Land, Water & Planning, Water Authorities, Catchment Management Authorities, Country Fire Authority, SP AusNet and Alpine Resort Management Boards.
+The approval process involves mandatory referral authorities such as the Department of Transport and Planning, Water Authorities, Catchment Management Authorities, Country Fire Authority, SP AusNet and Alpine Resort Management Boards.
 These referral authorities comment on issues such as native vegetation, geotechnical matters, the provision of services and so on, and have the power to place conditions on planning permits or object to planning permit applications

 Applications must be sent to: